LinaSachuk/JavaScript-The-Advanced-Concepts/README.md

 ```

+## Function Invocation

-**15. Function Invocation**: we are telling JavaScript engine to run our function.
+ When we are telling JavaScript engine to run our function.

 ```JavaScript
 //Function Expression